CODARcode/cheetah/README.md

 source venv-cheetah/bin/activate
 pip install --editable .
 ```
+I NEED TO VERIFY IF THE ABOVE WORKS -- Kshitij

 Note that any usage of cheetah will require using the python executable
 within this virtualenv (via the activate script, manually setting PATH,